 The Wednesday special programme at the ERS Congress 2025

 The popular Wednesday special programme will feature at this year’s ERS Congress.
-Join us from 08:00 CEST on the event’s final day for six ERS and European Lung Foundation-led sessions.
+Join us from 08:00 CEST on the event’s final day for seven ERS and European Lung Foundation-led sessions.

 View the programme